 How much do braces cost with insurance?

-The cost of braces with insurance typically ranges from $3,000 to $5,000, depending on the type of braces and insurance coverage.
+The cost of braces with insurance typically ranges from $3,000 to $5,000, depending on the type of braces and your specific plan.
 Most dental insurance plans cover 25% to 50% of orthodontic treatment, with a lifetime maximum benefit of $1,500 to $3,500.
+Metal braces are the most commonly covered option.

 How much do braces cost without insurance?

-Without insurance, braces can cost anywhere from $5,000 to $13,000, depending on the type of braces, location, and complexity of treatment.
+Without insurance, braces can cost anywhere from $5,000 to $13,000 depending on the type of braces, location, and complexity of treatment.
 Traditional metal braces are the most affordable, while lingual braces and Invisalign tend to be more expensive.
+You can use an HSA, FSA, or third-party financing like CareCredit to offset the out-of-pocket cost.

 Does insurance cover adult braces?

 Most insurance plans cover braces for children and teenagers but may not offer coverage for adults.
-Some premium dental insurance policies include adult orthodontic coverage, so it’s best to check with your provider.
+Some premium dental insurance policies do include adult orthodontic coverage, so it is best to call your insurer and ask directly before assuming you are not covered.

 What types of braces are covered by insurance?

 Insurance typically covers traditional metal braces and, in some cases, ceramic braces.
-However, Invisalign, lingual braces, and other clear aligners may not be covered or may require additional out-of-pocket costs.
+Invisalign, lingual braces, and other clear aligners may not be covered under standard plans.
+Some plans do include Invisalign coverage up to their orthodontic maximum, so it is worth verifying before ruling it out.

 How can I get affordable braces without insurance?